 Voices of Eternity 1988

-Setting up a work station in her basement using her husband's reel to reel tape recorder, Sarah set out to record weeks of sessions before making a conclusion.
+Setting up a workstation in her basement using her husband's reel to reel tape recorder, Sarah set out to record weeks of sessions before making a conclusion.
 The first 5 days of recording in the morning and listening back at night saw no results.
 She had been asking the question "Is anybody there?".
 On the sixth day, she decided to change her questioning to "What is your world like?".
-On playback she heard a female voice respond clearly "Beauty".
-Not only was Sarah convinced she had received her own EVP, she was now wanting to know what the voice was spending the next couple of decades trying to find out.
+On playback, she heard a female voice respond clearly "Beauty".
+Not only was Sarah convinced she had received her own EVP, but she was also now wanting to know what the voice was spending the next couple of decades trying to find out.

 In 1982, Sarah founded the American Association of Electronic Voice Phenomena.
 It started with a quarterly newsletter posted to 20 people.
 It soon grew to several hundred people in twenty-seven states and twelve countries.
 Remember this was a time when not only was the paranormal ridiculed and almost taboo to many, there was no internet or email.
 The newsletter was not available online, and Sarah was not able to promote using social media.
 The newsletter for many was their only way of gaining information into EVP research.
 While Sarah herself recorded up to 25,000 tapes, she spent her time helping others understand and learn how they could do their own research.
 What also sets apart Sarah's research compared to that of Konstantin Raudive and Friedrich Jürgenson, she did not limit her recordings to her basement.
 Remember Sarah was a psychical researcher and didn't fall into EVP research like her predecessors.
 She didn't want to prove the phenomena existed so much as she wanted to research its association with life after death and a possible connection even to alien life and other worlds.
 While someone like Raudive would hold public sessions to prove he could record these voices, Sarah would travel to locations to investigate the claims of a haunting with her trusty recorder on hand.
 One of the methods she used to validate if she felt a location was haunted was by attempting to record EVP at the location.